PerxTech/react-interview/README.md

 repositories and another section that displays the organizations.

 # Additional features
-Implement *at least* three features from this list.
+Implement *at least* four features from this list.

-- Make use of ES6/7 syntax including but not limited to arrow functions, destructuring and async/await
-- Error handling
+- Use only hooks
 - Some sort of Unit Testing
 - Some sort of Integration Testing
 - Having a nice UI